FOREX-Dollar clings to 20-year high ahead of U.S. inflation data

 By Julien Ponthus and Kevin Buckland

-LONDON, May 11 (Reuters) - The dollar held close to a two-decade high on Wednesday as investors waited for fresh U.S. inflation data to anticipate how aggressively the Federal Reserve will have to tighten monetary policy to keep rising prices in check.
+LONDON, May 11 (Reuters) - The dollar held close to a two-decade high on Wednesday as investors waited for the latest U.S. inflation data to assess how aggressively the Federal Reserve will have to tighten monetary policy to keep rising prices in check.

-The dollar index =USD, which measures the greenback's strength against a basket of six currencies, was on the back foot in early European trading, slipping 0.28% to 103.65.
+The dollar index =USD, which measures the currency's strength against a basket of six other units, was on the back foot in midday European trading, slipping 0.34% to 103.59.

 But while expectations are for U.S. inflation to have softened to 8.1% annually in April against 8.5% in March, the dollar was still within reach of 104.19 - its strongest since December 2002 - hit at the start of the week.

-"Another softer CPI print will be required today to threaten the U.S. dollar’s current bullish trend, and even then it is unlikely to be sufficient on its own to trigger a sustained reversal lower," MUFG analyst Lee Hardman said in a morning note.
+"Clearly markets are sitting on their hands until we get the CPI reading," said Jeremy Stretch, head of G10 FX strategy at CIBC.

-The greenback has climbed more than 8% this year amid an increasingly hawkish Fed which last week raised its benchmark overnight interest rate by 50 basis points, the largest hike in 22 years.
+The dollar has climbed more than 8% this year as the Fed grows increasingly hawkish.
+Last week the central bank raised its benchmark overnight interest rate by 50 basis points, the largest hike in 22 years.

-Markets are pricing in another hike of at least 50 basis points at the central bank's June meeting, according to CME's FedWatch Tool.
+Markets are pricing in another hike of at least 50 basis points at its June meeting, according to CME's FedWatch Tool.

+Stretch argued that softer inflation could encourage the U.S. central bank to slow down the pace of interest rate hikes to 25 basis-point increases after the summer.

+Lower than expected U.S. inflation data would also likely support the euro and could help the currency reach $1.06 when the data is published later in the session, Stretch said.

+The latest calls by European Central Bank policymakers for an interest rate hike in July and President Christine Lagarde cementing such expectations on Wednesday failed to significantly prop up the euro.

+"July seems to be a done deal" and has already been priced in, said Ulrich Leuchtmann, head of FX research at Commerzbank.

-The common currency remains under pressure from the bullish dollar as well as fears that the war in Ukraine and rising energy prices could tilt the euro zone into recession later this year.
+Fears that the war in Ukraine and rising energy prices could tilt the euro zone into recession were however making it hard to anticipate whether the ECB would be in a position to raise rates further this year, Leuchtmann argued, adding these uncertainties were weighing on the currency.

-As such, recent calls by influential European Central Bank policymakers for an interest rate hike in July have had little effect in lifting the euro.

 The benchmark U.S. 10-year note yield fell back from a more than three-year high to trade below 3% on Wednesday morning.